bob123456678/TrainControl/Readme.md

 ## Changelog

-* v1.11.0 [Beta] (New feature: Layout editor integration on Windows.
-Activate or deactivate points to customize autonomously operating trains / chosen routes.
-Numerous stability enhancements.)
+* v2.0.0 [Beta] (This version adds a few missing features to make it an all-in-one layout controller.
+Also includes numerous stability enhancements.)
+    - Integrated a layout editor app [(TrackDiagramEditor)](https://github.com/bob123456678/TrackDiagramEditor) to allow for the editing of track diagrams (Windows only)
+        - Added an edit button to each layout page; this automatically opens the editor
+        - A basic starting layout will automatically be loaded if no CS2 is detected and no layout path has been manually specified
+        - Added button to the Tools tab to initialize an empty layout on demand
+    - Track diagram improvements
+        - Added support for page links (pfeil) which change the active diagram page when clicked
+        - Updated overpass track diagram icons
+        - Added a button to revert to the CS2 layout when currently using a local layout
+        - Fixed UI errors when TrainControl was run without a layout
+        - Fixed bug where empty rows/columns in layouts were not rendered correctly
+        - Text labels will now be rendered on any tile with a .text property
+    - Expanded locomotive customization options
+        - Custom icons from your PC can now be chosen for locomotives, even if no icon is selected in the Central Station
+        - Function icons can now be assigned to locomotive functions, even if no icon is selected in the Central Station
+        - Locally configured icons will get priority over Central Station icons
-    - Points can now be marked as active or inactive
+    - Autonomy graph: Points can now be marked as active or inactive
         - Inactive points will never be chosen within paths in autonomous operation
         - Locomotives on inactive stations will now be greyed out in the semi-autonomous operation UI
         - Added corresponding `active` JSON key within `points`
-        - Added corresponding option to the right-click menu in the graph UI
+        - Added corresponding controls to the right-click menu in the graph UI
         - Reverted behavior from v1.10.0 where all reversing stations were automatically treated as inactive
     - Graph UI improvements
         - The edge deletion option in the graph UI right-click menu will now prompt for an edge rather than listing all edges
         - Improved semi-autonomous operation UI (larger fonts, less scrolling)